Volodymyr Hevko: Political career

 Hevko was a member of the Entrepreneurs' Council of the Cabinet of Ministers of Ukraine from 2001.
 He unsuccessfully sought a seat in the Ternopil City Council as a member of For Ukraine! in 2010, and again unsuccessfully ran for the seat in 2015 as a member of the Petro Poroshenko Bloc.

 In the 2019 Ukrainian parliamentary election, Hevko ran successfully to become a People's Deputy of Ukraine from Ukraine's 167th electoral district.
 At the time of his election, he was an independent.
 He joined Servant of the People on 10 November 2019, at the party's congress in Kyiv.

 He is a member of the Committee of the Verkhovna Rada on issues of budget.
 It was reported by the analytical portal Slovo i Dilo on 23 February 2021 that Hevko had fulfilled only 10% of his electoral promises.

 Scandals

 On February 1, 2023, a panel of judges of the High Anti-Corruption Court granted Hevko's motion and released him from criminal liability for committing an offense under Part 1 of Article 366-2 of the Criminal Code of Ukraine.
-He was suspected of failing to declare property worth UAH 3.7 million. (~1$ milion).
+He was suspected of failing to declare property worth UAH 3.7 million. (~1$ million).